wThomas84/kotlin-fixture-magic/README.md

  * Generic Types
  * Creation of some java.time classes like:
     * `ZoneId`, `Instant`, `LocalDate`, `LocalDateTime`, `ZonedDateTime`
- * `CustomCreator`s - allows you to manually implement instantiation strategy of types that are not supported out of the box or to override existing behavior for a given type
+ * `CustomCreator`s - allow you to manually implement instantiation strategy of types that are not supported out of the box or to override existing behavior for a given type

 ## Worth to know